๐Ÿ”” Pennsylvania Eviction Notice Laws

 Request Order for Possession

-After the 10-day appeal period expires (and assuming no appeal), you can request an Order for Possession from the court.
-This document authorizes the constable or sheriff to remove the tenant.
+After the 10-day appeal period expires with no appeal, request an Order for Possession from the court.
+This authorizes the constable or sheriff to remove the tenant.

 7